Aarian/Aarian.github.io/_pages/projects.md

                 <button id="FwFw" onclick="toggleVisibility('FwFw-content'); event.stopPropagation();" class="custom-button">Main idea</button>
                 <a href="https://github.com/Aarian/Forward_Forward_TimeSeries" target="_blank" class="custom-button">Code</a>
                 <div id="FwFw-content" style="display: none;" class="content">
                     <p> Here I have implemented the <a href="https://arxiv.org/abs/2212.13345">forward-forward algorithm</a> for the time series (speech) data, for my conversational AI course.
 The <span class="code-style">.ipynb</span> file is self contained and has all the detailed information.
-I also used <a href="https://github.com/mpezeshki/pytorch_forward_forward">this implementation</a> for digit classification and was extended to time series data. <span class="code-style">Tech: Python, Pytorch</span></p>
+I also used <a href="https://github.com/mpezeshki/pytorch_forward_forward">this implementation</a> for digit classification and was extended to time series data. <span class="code-style">Python, Pytorch</span></p>
                 </div>
             </li>
             <!-- ASR -->